Travel & Visa Information

 The main airlines that service flights to St. Kitts include US Airways, Delta Airlines, and American Airlines.
 US Airways has a direct flight from Charlotte, NC, every Saturday; Delta Airlines from Atlanta every Saturday (only in the season, so check with the airlines first); and American Airlines has direct flights from Miami and New York.
-There are also connecting flights from Puerto Rico and St. Maarten through their affiliates, American Eagle and LIAT.
+There are also connecting flights from Puerto Rico and St. Maarten through their affiliates, Seaborne airlines and LIAT.

 Meet Outside Customs

 Be vigilant as you leave the customs area.
 Orientation leaders and professional staff will be available to assist you.
 The area is often crowded, so take a few minutes to look for the Ross University School of Veterinary Medicine representative wearing a shirt with a RUSVM logo and holding a RUSVM placard.
 Do not leave the airport without making yourself known to these individuals.
 Bring something to eat and drink for your first night in St Kitts.
 Depending on your arrival time, stores may be closed.

 The orientation leaders will take you to your accommodations.
 We are unable to transport family members who are not staying on the island with you during your studies as seating is limited.
 However, please let us know the number of people traveling with you in advance.
 If your family member(s) will be renting a car, please let us know in advance as well.